The Getty-Dubay Handwriting Success App

 As far as writing on the glass iPad surface, many people find it slippery and rather different from the experience of writing on paper.
 In our testing, we did not use a screen protector, but found that we were able to adjust stylus pressure and control enough that we eventually became accustomed to it.
 (For us, a very light but consistent pen pressure on the glass seemed to work the best — slipping most often occurred when we suddenly increased pressure or speed during a stroke.)
 However, we have heard good things about screen protectors that provide a paper-like feel, such as Paperlike (https://paperlike.com).

-Page 6 of the content talks briefly about the option of using a slanted surface, but does not specify the slant degree.
+Page 6 of the WRITE NOW ebook content talks briefly about the option of using a slanted surface, but does not specify the slant degree.
 There are a number of factors that go into what would make an optimal slant, the most significant of which is your shoulder hight compared to the tablet/table height (more slant for a higher table, less slant for a lower table).
 You can enjoy experimenting to find what works best for you.
 It is best to support the tablet enough so that it doesn’t rock while you write, or slip down suddenly, and we find a cloth-covered book on a placemat is an inexpensive solution.
-Since it is a tablet, in our testing we found ourselves writing on it in all kids of positions — it’s a personal choice.
+Since it is a tablet, in our testing we found ourselves writing on it in all kinds of positions — it’s a personal choice.

-When you open the new Handwriting Success App for iPad, you will see all the available ebooks in the in-app store.
+When you open the new Handwriting Success App, you will see all the available ebooks in the in-app store.
 Touch a book cover to open up a details panel and buying/subscription options.
 When you make a purchase, the book cover will move up to the My Bookshelf area of the screen.
 If you have made a purchase but your book doesn't show in My Bookshelf, please tap the "hamburger" menu at the upper left corner, then select "Restore Purchases".